Teeth: Names, types, and functions

 December 8, 2019by Admin4

-Teeth are made up of different layers — enamel, dentin, pulp, and cementum.
-Enamel, which is the hardest substance in the body, is on the outside of the tooth.
-The second layer is dentin, which is softer than enamel, and the deepest layer inside the tooth is pulp, which consists of nerves and blood vessels.
-Cementum is on the root of the tooth and is beneath the gums.
+The second layer is dentin, which is softer than enamel, and the deepest layer inside the tooth is the pulp, which consists of nerves and blood vessels.
+The cementum is on the root of the tooth and is beneath the gums.

-The number and types of teeth a person has changes as they age.
+The number and types of teeth a person has change as they age.
 Typically, people have two sets of teeth during their life — primary, or baby teeth, and permanent, or adult teeth.
 In this article, we look at the teeth that children and adults have, as well as their functions.

 Humans have the following types of teeth: